 Add Control Panel in Win+X Menu

 Step 3.
-Now copy the extracted file (Control & Panel) from your desktop screen and paste it into Group2 folder as opened in Step 2 or you may drag and drop.
+Now copy the extracted file (Control & Panel) from your desktop screen and paste it into the Group2 folder as opened in Step 2 or you may drag and drop.

 - Open Windows Task Manager

-- Under “Processes” Tab, scroll and locate “Windows Explorer”.
-Once find, right-click on it and select “Restart”.
-It will do a quick process.
-Then, you may close the Windows task manager.
+- Under the Processes tab, scroll down and locate Windows Explorer.
+Once you see it, right-click on it and select Restart.
+This will do a quick process.

-By this way, you can keep both Windows Settings and Control Panel on the Win+X Menu (Power User Menu) in Windows 10.
+This way, you can keep both Windows Settings and Control Panel on the Win+X Menu (Power User Menu) in Windows 10.